-- EU nationals with status under the EU Settlement Scheme will not be subject to the new UK immigration system when implemented from 1 January 2021.
+- EU nationals with status under the EU Settlement Scheme are not subject to the new UK immigration system implemented from 1 January 2021.

 - EU nationals with status under the EU Settlement Scheme will still be able to use a national identity card to enter the UK until at least 31 December 2025.

-- Cross border rail services in Ireland, and between England and mainland Europe are expected to continue to operate as usual (although there are regulatory changes not affecting travellers).
+- Cross border rail services in Ireland, and between England and mainland Europe continue to operate as usual (although there are regulatory changes not affecting travellers).
 Juxtaposed border controls also continue where in place.

 - EU licence holders will not require an IDP to drive in the UK.

 - A UK trailer may need to be registered before being towed in some European countries.
 Further information is available here.

 - A green card (proof of insurance) is required for EU licence holders travelling to the UK and UK licence holders travelling to the EU.
 This can be obtained from insurance companies and one month’s notice is recommended to be given.
 If the vehicle is towing a trailer, an additional green card for the trailer may be required.

 - UK vehicles will need to display a GB sticker on the rear of the vehicle when travelling in the EU (excluding Ireland) unless number plate includes GB on its own or with UK flag.
 GB with EU symbol is no longer valid.
 A GB sticker is required in all cases in Cyprus, Malta and Spain.